How to Test Claude Connectors: Unit Tests, Local Inspector, and CI/CD (April 2026)

 How do I test a Claude Connector without a Claude account?

 Use sunpeak to run a local inspector that replicates the Claude runtime.
-Run sunpeak dev to start the inspector at localhost:3000, select Claude from the Host dropdown, and test your connector tools and UI locally.
+Run pnpm dev to start the inspector at localhost:3000, select Claude from the Host dropdown, and test your connector tools and UI locally.
 No Claude subscription, no network calls, no AI credits burned.
 Simulation files provide deterministic mock data so your tests produce the same result every time.

 What testing frameworks work with Claude Connectors?